jameskokoska/NetworksFileTransfer/README.md

 * Uses a packet format and acknowledgement implementation
 * Packets are sent as ```total_fragments:current_fragment:total_size:filename:filedata```
 * The file is fragmented if above the max fragment size and sent and split and reassembled at the server accordingly
+* Client program reads data from the specified file and sends it to the server using the chosen UDP socket
+* Server program reads the file name, creates a corresponding file stream and reads data from the packets to write to the file stream